 But for me, time blocking has made a huge difference in making sure I get everything crossed off my life most of the time.

 If you haven’t found the perfect time management strategy for you yet, definitely give time blocking a try!
-You don’t have to use a fancy app or calendar – you can just start with a basic time blocking worksheet.
+And if you have any questions about my schedule or time blocking in general, don’t hesitate to leave a comment or shoot me a message.